colin969/Kongregate-Patched-APIs/README.md

 ### Debug Output

-Pre-patched AS2 api forces debug output to level 4.
+The pre-modified AS2 swf in this repo forces debug output to level 4.
 I can't see a way to set it with flashvars.

-AS3 api requires `?debug_level=4` in the query params for the page.
+AS3 api requires `debug_level=4` in the query params for the page.

 ### User Script

 Script link: https://greasyfork.org/en/scripts/494088-kong-flash-api-patcher

-Must run on top of Kongregate flash games fixer by Matrix: https://greasyfork.org/en/scripts/438325-kongregate-flash-games-fixer
+Designed to run on top of Kongregate flash games fixer by Matrix, since that fixes flashvars being loaded in Ruffle correctly: https://greasyfork.org/en/scripts/438325-kongregate-flash-games-fixer